 immediately inform the Controlling Body of the CSD of such proceedings;

 make arrangements to transfer all securities accounts it holds and central securities accounts it administers, to the CSD, or transfer all such securities to another Participant if so indicated in the Client mandate;

-make full disclosure as to the nature and details of all such securities, including who the legal owners are, to the CSD or other Participant, as per depository directive;
+make full disclosure as to the nature and details of all such securities, including who the registered and beneficial holder are, to the CSD or other Participant, as per depository directive

 the CSD must ensure that in the event of insolvency the dividends and maturities due to the Participant and its Clients will be deposited into a separate trust account administered by the CSD and distributed when required;

-The CSD must ensure that where there is a shortfall in any securities accounts and / or central securities account that have been transferred to the CSD, that such securities are distributed between the legal owners on an equitable basis as determined by the Controlling Body.
+The CSD must ensure that where there is a shortfall in any securities accounts and / or central securities account that have been transferred to the CSD, that such securities are distributed between the beneficial holders on an equitable basis as determined by the Controlling Body.

 Where insolvency proceedings are instituted against a Client, the CSD or a Participant may terminate any pending transactions.